POSTED: 9 Jun 2023

 Move Over Hyaluronic Acid, Is Polyglutamic Acid the new Skincare Icon?

-As the beauty industry continues to evolve, new skincare products are constantly being introduced.
-One such ingredient that’s been making waves recently is Polyglutamic Acid (PGA).
-PGA is a naturally occurring polymer that more better at attracting and retaining moisture than hyaluronic acid.
+As the beauty industry continues to evolve, it keeps introducing new skincare products.
+One such ingredient that’s been making waves recently is polyglutamic acid (PGA).
+PGA is a naturally occurring polymer that is even better at attracting and retaining moisture than hyaluronic acid.
 It can also bind to and remove heavy metals from the skin.
-Given all the hype, we’ve done a deep dive into PGA to find out what it is, how it works, what benefits it offers and how to use it properly.
+Given all the hype, we’ve done a deep dive into PGA.
+We cover what it is, how it works, what benefits it offers and how to use it properly.

 What is Polyglutamic Acid?

-Polyglutamic acid is a type of peptide made up of the amino acid glutamic acid.
+Polyglutamic acid is a natural polymer made up of chains of the amino acid glutamic acid.
 It is derived from fermented soybeans and is a potent hydrating ingredient.
-PGA is a water-soluble, non-irritating, and non-sensitizing substance.
+PGA is a water-soluble, non-irritating and non-sensitising substance.
 It is also a powerful humectant, meaning that it attracts and retains moisture.
-Even more incredible, PGA happens to be a chelator.
-This means that it can bind to and remove heavy metals from the skin which are associated with acne breakouts, skin ageing, hyperpigmentation and inflammation.
+PGA is also a chelator.
+This means that it can bind to and remove heavy metals from the skin, which are associated with acne breakouts, skin ageing, hyperpigmentation and inflammation.

-These properties make it a promising skincare ingredient particularly for treating dry, ageing and sensitive skin.
-Yet despite the fact that PGA has been used for years in the medical field, it’s only recently made its way into the skincare world.
+These properties make it a promising skincare ingredient, particularly for treating dry, ageing and sensitive skin.
+PGA has served the medical field for years.
+Yet it’s only recently made its way into the skincare world.

 Benefits of PGA Skincare

 The primary benefit of PGA is its exceptional hydrating ability.
-PGA can hold up to 5000 times its weight in water, making it a superior humectant so it can retain moisture.
-It forms a thin, smooth film on the skin’s surface that prevents water loss, keeping the skin plump, hydrated, and supple.
-In addition to its hydrating properties, PGA can also help improve skin elasticity, chelate heavy metals, reduce the signs of ageing and give rise to brighter and smoother skin.
-The main benefits of using PGAs for skin health include:
+PGA can hold up to 5000 times its weight in water, making it a superior humectant.
+It forms a thin, smooth film on the skin’s surface that prevents water loss, keeping the skin plump, hydrated and supple.
+In addition to its hydrating properties, PGA can also help improve skin elasticity, chelate heavy metals, reduce the signs of ageing and promote brighter, smoother skin.
+The main benefits of using PGA for skin health include:

-• Improved skin elasticity: PGA can help to improve skin elasticity by increasing collagen production.
+• Improved skin elasticity: PGA can help to improve skin elasticity by supporting collagen.
 This can lead to firmer, more youthful-looking skin.

-• Reduced inflammation: PGA has anti-inflammatory properties that can help to reduce inflammation in the skin.
+• Reduced inflammation: PGA has anti-inflammatory properties that can help to calm inflammation in the skin.
 This can lead to clearer, healthier-looking skin.

-• Treat hyperpigmentation: heavy metals can cause the skin to overproduce melanin leading to dark spots and discolouration.
-PGA chelates these metals to help brighten the skin.
+• Brighter, more even tone: Heavy metals can prompt the skin to overproduce melanin, which leads to dark spots and discolouration.
+By binding these metals, PGA may help brighten the skin.

-Although Polyglutamic acid is often compared to Hyaluronic acid (HA), another well-loved hydrating ingredient in skincare.
-There are some key differences.
-Whilst both PGA and HA are excellent hydrators, PGA has been found to retain moisture even better than HA. this is because it forms a larger, more flexible film on the skin’s surface, which locks in moisture more effectively.
+Polyglutamic acid often gets compared to hyaluronic acid (HA), another well-loved hydrating ingredient.
+However, there are some key differences.
+Whilst both PGA and HA are excellent hydrators, PGA retains moisture even better than HA.
+This is because it forms a larger, more flexible film on the skin’s surface, which locks in moisture more effectively.
 Furthermore, unlike hyaluronic acid, PGA helps increase the skin’s natural production of HA.
-This amplifies the hydrating effects and also improves elasticity and plumpness of the skin.
-Moreover, PGA is also a powerful chelating agent which means it can rescue skin from heavy metal associated damage, inflammation and ageing.
+This amplifies the hydrating effects and also improves the elasticity and plumpness of the skin.
+Moreover, PGA is also a powerful chelating agent, which means it can help protect skin from heavy-metal-associated damage, inflammation and ageing.

 Suitable Skin Types for Polyglutamic Acid

-One of the great things about PGA is that its suitable for all skin types.
-Its lightweight, non-sticky texture is easily absorbed, making it ideal for oily and acne-prone skin.
+One of the great things about PGA is that it’s suitable for all skin types.
+Its lightweight, non-sticky texture absorbs easily, making it ideal for oily and acne-prone skin.
 At the same time, its potent hydrating properties make it a great choice for dry and mature skin.
-Its also gentle and non-irritating which is great news for those with sensitive skin.
-Although PGA is widely considered safe and effective, it can cause allergic reactions in some people.
-If you have any concerns or a history of allergies, it is always best to talk to your doctor before using.
-As with any new skincare ingredient, it’s always a good idea to patch test before applying it all over your face to check. if you experience any irritation or signs of allergy, discontinue use and seek medical help.
+It’s also gentle and non-irritating, which is great news for those with sensitive skin.
+Although PGA is largely safe and effective, it can cause allergic reactions in some people.
+If you have any concerns or a history of allergies, it is always best to talk to your doctor before using it.
+As with any new skincare ingredient, it’s always a good idea to patch test.
+Do this before applying it all over your face to check for any reaction.
+If you experience any irritation or signs of allergy, discontinue use and seek medical help.

 How to Use Polyglutamic Acid Skincare

-PGA can be found in various skincare products, including serums, creams, and masks.
-PGA can be used both morning and night, and it’s safe to use with other active ingredients like retinoids, exfoliating acids and Vitamin C. In fact, it can help enhance the absorption of other products, making your skincare routine even more effective.
+You’ll find PGA in various skincare products, including serums, creams and masks.
+PGA can be used both morning and night, and it’s safe to use with other active ingredients like retinoids, exfoliating acids and vitamin C. In fact, it can help enhance the absorption of other products, making your skincare routine even more effective.

 For best results, use it as a serum and apply PGA after cleansing but before your moisturiser.
-Make sure your skin is a little wet when you apply it as this allows the PGA to draw the water into the skin.
-After that, lock-in in this hydration with a moisturiser.
+Make sure your skin is a little wet when you apply it.
+This allows the PGA to draw water into the skin.
+After that, lock in this hydration with a moisturiser.
 You can use PGA in the mornings, evenings or both.
-If however, you’re using a retinoid like Retinol or Tretinoin at night then use the it in the mornings instead.
-If you’re using an exfoliating acid, Vitamin C or other toner or serum, apply the PGA after these products and before the moisturiser.
+If, however, you’re using a retinoid like Retinol or tretinoin at night, then use it in the morning instead.
+If you’re using an exfoliating acid, vitamin C or another toner or serum, apply PGA after these products and before the moisturiser.

 Authored by: